Who is the Top Investor In The Gap Inc. (GPS)?

 The Gap Inc. (GPS) Insider Activity

-A total of 16 insider transactions have happened at The Gap Inc. (GPS) in the last six months, with sales accounting for 11 and purchases happening 5 times.
+A total of 27 insider transactions have happened at The Gap Inc. (GPS) in the last six months, with sales accounting for 16 and purchases happening 11 times.
 The most recent transaction is an insider sale by Peters Sheila, the company’s EVP & Chief People Officer.
-SEC filings show that Peters Sheila sold 4,000 shares of the company’s common stock on Mar 10 at a price of $30.00 per share for a total of $0.12 million.
-Following the sale, the insider now owns 3957.0 shares.
+SEC filings show that Peters Sheila sold 2,977 shares of the company’s common stock on Mar 15 at a price of $32.50 per share for a total of $96766.0.
+Following the sale, the insider now owns 979.0 shares.

-The Gap Inc. disclosed in a document filed with the SEC on Mar 08 that Peters Sheila (EVP & Chief People Officer) sold a total of 4,500 shares of the company’s common stock.
-The trade occurred on Mar 08 and was made at $28.35 per share for $0.13 million.
-Following the transaction, the insider now directly holds 7957.0 shares of the GPS stock.
+The Gap Inc. disclosed in a document filed with the SEC on Mar 15 that Breitbard Mark (President & CEO, Gap Brand) sold a total of 6,948 shares of the company’s common stock.
+The trade occurred on Mar 15 and was made at $31.19 per share for $0.22 million.
+Following the transaction, the insider now directly holds 54303.0 shares of the GPS stock.

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.